pj-codes8/CSE-1250-Projects/README.md

-# CSE-Projects
+# CSE1250-Projects

-All projects created in my Computer Science courses
+All projects created during my computer science course CSE 1250: Programming Basics

-Courses taken:

-CSE 1250,
-CSE 2010
+Using the Python Programming Language

+The projects created are the following:

+1. Exponential Calculator
+2. Heartbeat Calculator
+3. Unit Conversion
+4. Finding state names and its abbreviation
+5. Unit Conversion using functions
+Final Project: Contact Manager